La Dolce Vita: Episode 3c

 7th Night Sequence: Marcello and Emma are alone in his sports car on an isolated road.
-Emma starts an argument by professing her love and tries to get out of the car; Marcello pleads with her not to get out.
+Emma continues an argument by professing her love and tries to get out of the car; Marcello pleads with her not to get out.
 Emma says that Marcello will never find another woman who loves him the way she does.
 Marcello becomes enraged, telling her that he cannot live with her smothering, maternal love.
 He now wants her to get out of the car, but she refuses.
 With some violence (a bite from her and a slap from him), he throws her out of the car and drives off, leaving her alone on a deserted road at night.

-Hours later, Emma hears his car returning as she picks flowers by the roadside.
+7th Dawn Sequence: Emma hears Marcello's car returning as she holds wildflowers picked from the roadside.
 She gets into the car with neither of them saying a word.

-7th Dawn Sequence: Marcello and Emma are asleep in bed, tenderly intertwined; Marcello receives a phone call.
+Later, they are asleep in bed, tenderly intertwined, when Marcello receives a phone call.
 He rushes to the Steiners' apartment and learns that Steiner has killed his two children and himself.
+Marcello is interrogated by the police and afterwards volunteers to accompany an officer on his way to meet Steiner's wife.

-8th Day Sequence: After waiting with the police for Steiner's wife to return home, he meets her outside to break the terrible news while the paparazzi swarm around her snapping pictures.
+8th Day Sequence: After waiting at the bus stop, Marcello identifies Steiner's wife when she arrives.
+He and the officer escort her to the car to break the terrible news, while the paparazzi swarm around them snapping pictures.

 Episode 7

-8th Night Sequence: An unspecified amount of time later, an older Marcello—now with gray in his hair—and a group of partygoers break into a Fregene beach house owned by Riccardo, a friend of Marcello's.
+8th Night Sequence: An unspecified amount of time later, an older Marcello—now with gray in his hair—has quit journalism and abandoned his attempt at writing a book to become a publicist.
+He and a group of partygoers break into a Fregene beach house owned by Riccardo, a friend of Marcello's.
 Many of the men are homosexual.
-Marcello is mocked for abandoning literature and reporting to become a publicity agent.
 To celebrate her recent divorce from Riccardo, Nadia performs a striptease to Perez Prado's cha-cha “Patricia”.
 Riccardo shows up at the house and tells the partiers to leave.
 The drunken Marcello attempts to provoke the other partygoers into an orgy.
 However, their inebriation causes the party to descend into mayhem, with Marcello riding a young woman crawling on her hands and knees and throwing pillow feathers around the room.